 Although oyster stew is a quintessential Christmas Eve dish, there is absolutely no need to wait for the holidays to enjoy this delicious recipe!
 Even if you live far away from the ocean, like me, this recipe can be made year-round using jarred oysters.

-What kind of oysters to use for oyster stew?
+What are the best kind of oysters to use for this Oyster Soup Recipe?